 "You can't do anything for the dead.
 They don't listen.
 They don't speak."
 Almost there.
 The voice doesn't reply.
 The air is still.
 Not even the waves are crashing, they're tip-toeing.

-Is this sin showing me that we began so alive then as we grew we died?
+Is this sin showing me that we began so alive, then as we grew we died?
 Or am I as deranged as the priests?
 Sinner and a holy man inside of me.
 Heaven and Hell, I, suspended between the two.
-They call it purgatory, but frankly I don't give a damn what they call it.
+They call it purgatory, but frankly I don't give a damn about a name of a facade.
 She would've called it the best part of death: life.
 She would've danced in her rain and smiled in her shine.

 "I would've slept in your shade and sang among your stars."